-Mitigation for direct and cumulative project impacts to El Camino Real (between Via de la Valle and San Dieguito Road) would involve payment of fair-share fees by the project applicant that would contribute to the planned widening of this segment of El Camino Real (Mitigation Measure 5.2-3).
+Mitigation for direct and cumulative project impacts to El Camino Real (between Via de la Valle and San Dieguito Road) would involve payment of fair-share contributions by the project applicant that would contribute to the planned widening of this segment of El Camino Real (Mitigation Measure 5.2-3).
 The segment of El Camino Real (between Via de la Valle and San Dieguito Road) is planned to be widened (by others and not part of this project) to a four-lane Major as a City capital improvement project (CIP) and is programmed and funded in the City of San Diego Facilities Financing Program as project T-12.3.
 Although the fair-share contribution would provide full mitigation for cumulative impacts to El Camino Real (in accordance with Section 15130(a)(3) of the State CEQA Guidelines), direct impacts to this roadway segment would remain significant because there is no assurance of when the planned road widening improvements would occur.
 It is possible that one or more Phases of the proposed project could be constructed before the planned improvements to El Camino Real.
 In that case, the roadway segment would continue to operate at LOS F with the project, and project traffic would exceed the City's significance thresholds.
 Therefore, direct project impacts would remain significant until the roadway is widened.

-Mitigation for direct and cumulative project impacts to Via de la Valle (between San Andres Drive and El Camino Real [West]) would involve payment of fair-share fees by the project applicant and others that would contribute to the unfunded portion of planned road widening improvements (Mitigation Measure 5.2-4).
-Improvements are identified in the Black Mountain Ranch Facilities Financing Plan (City 2006) as project T-32.1 and would entail widening the segment of Via de la Valle between San Andres Drive and El Camino Real West to four-lane major street standards.
+Mitigation for direct and cumulative project impacts to Via de la Valle (between San Andres Drive and El Camino Real [West]) would involve payment of fair-share contributions by the project applicant and others that would contribute to the unfunded portion of planned road widening improvements (Mitigation Measure 5.2-4).
+Improvements are identified as a City capital improvement project (CIP) in the Black Mountain Ranch Facilities Financing Plan (City 2006) as project T-32.1 and would entail widening the segment of Via de la Valle between San Andres Drive and El Camino Real West to four-lane major street standards.
 Although the fair-share contribution would provide full mitigation for cumulative impacts to Via de la Valle (in accordance with Section 15130(a)(3) of the State CEQA Guidelines), direct impacts to this roadway segment would remain significant because there is no assurance of when the planned road widening improvements would occur.
 It is possible that one or more Phases of the proposed project could be constructed before the planned improvements to Via de la Valle.
 In that case, the roadway segment would continue to operate at LOS F with the project, and the project traffic would exceed the City's significance thresholds.
 Therefore, direct project impacts would remain significant until the roadway is widened.

-Mitigation is proposed for cumulative impacts to the intersection of El Camino Real/SR 56 EB on-ramp (Mitigation Measure 5.2-9), which would involve payment of a fair-share fee by the project applicant towards specific improvements at this intersection.
-Although the identified improvements would fully mitigate cumulative impacts, the project's cumulative impact to this intersection is considered potentially significant until the improvements are installed, which are outside the control of the City.
+Mitigation is proposed for cumulative impacts to the intersection of El Camino Real/SR 56 EB on-ramp (Mitigation Measure 5.2-9), which would involve payment of a fair-share contribution by the project applicant towards specific improvements at this intersection.
+Although the identified improvements would fully mitigate cumulative impacts, the project's cumulative impact to this intersection is considered significant because some of the identified improvements are not within the City's jurisdiction.

 Mitigation is proposed for direct and cumulative impacts to the intersection of Del Mar Heights Road/I-5 NB ramps, which consists of specific intersection improvements (Mitigation Measure 5.2-10).
-Direct and cumulative impacts would remain potentially significant following installation of the improvements, which are outside the control of the City.
+The project's direct and cumulative impact to this intersection are considered significant because the intersection would continue to operate at LOS E or F even with the proposed improvements.
+Therefore, direct and cumulative impacts would remain significant.